 When it comes to outdoor events, few cities do it better than Macao.
 Witness the Macao Grand Prix that thunders through the streets and the phantasmagorical fireworks festival that illuminates the night sky with a million Technicolor asterisks.
-Just as thrilling, just as spectacular, and just as noisy, the Parade Through Macao, Latin City is a sure-fire crowd-pleaser that wends its way around the historic quarters of downtown Macao in a riot of multinational music, fun and colour.
+Just as thrilling, just as spectacular, and just as noisy, the Macao International Parade is a sure-fire crowd-pleaser that wends its way around the best places to visit in Macau.
+The historic quarters of downtown Macao in a riot of multinational music, fun and colour.

 Held in December to mark Macao’s return to Chinese sovereignty in 1999, the parade is truly cosmopolitan, with artists from all over the world joining Macanese and Mainland performers to celebrate just about everything under the sun – art, freedom, Christmas, New Year and the sheer joy of dancing in the street.